kittynXR/mewbot/README.md

 ## NOTE:

-2-factor authentication is REQUIRED for vrchat usage.
+2-factor authentication will be REQUIRED for vrchat usage.

 It does not continue with the sign-in process unless you have 2FA active on your account.